CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 > "For with much wisdom comes much sorrow, and as knowledge grows, grief increases." &mdash; Ecclesiastes 1:18

 > "Depression is not a sign of weakness - it is a sign that you were trying to be strong too long" &mdash; Sigmund Freud

+> “The more powerful and original a mind, the more it will incline towards the religion of solitude.”  &mdash; Aldous Huxley

 > "There was never a genius without a tincture of madness." &mdash; Aristotle